Getting your Trinity Audio player ready...

 “Billy, your dismissive banter was a bit intimidating when you gave me an academic challenge in high school.
 But I’m number one in this institution.
 So, one word: inefficace.”

 “Don’t you have an after-school activity to lord over?
-What do you want?”
+Why are you bothering me?”

 “Just to give you some advice, cousin.
 I heard what happened to you.
 You know, I get that you are a geek.
 Look at you.
 Tacky.
 Dirty sneakers.
 The typical faded t-shirt with a fissured animation decal.
 And the hair—don’t get me started.
 Seriously, you are not cute enough to work the druggie look.
 You just look like one.
 Go against type and clean yourself up.
 Maybe people would stop picking on you.”

 “Negative hits followed with complimentary advice—classic seduction!
-So drop the save-a-geek spiel.
+So drop the save-a-geek spiel and cut to the chase.
 What do you want?”

 “Ah, what the hell?
 You know me too well.
 So, where’s the book?
 I want to see what caused all the commotion.”